Weebly/Hare/README.md

 Usage
 -----
-After adding your details to the configuration constants, start hare with `go run hare.go`.
+After adding your details to the configuration constants, start hare with `go run hare`.

 API
 ---